Maine Company Successfully Launches Prototype Rocket

 “It’s a very nontoxic fuel, I like to say that I could give it to either one of my little daughters.
 Nothing bad would happen to them, I swear," he said.
 “So it’s very much nontoxic.
 It’s carbon neutral.”

-The goal is to create a small rocket that could launch a 30-kilogram (66-pound) payload into low-Earth orbit, more than 100 miles (160 kilometers) above Earth's surface.
+The goal is to create a small rocket that could launch a 66-pound payload into low-Earth orbit, more than 100 miles above Earth's surface.
 Lockman said orbit could be possible by 2024.

 The company has spent $800,000 on research and development, with some of the money coming from NASA.